ibm-cloud-docs/security-compliance/insights-activity.md

 ## Before you begin
 {: #activity-prereq}

-Before you get started with Activity Insights, be sure that you have the following prerequisites.
+Before you get started, be sure that you have the required level of access to view and manage Activity Insights.
+To manage Activity Insights, you must have the Writer service role or higher for {{site.data.keyword.security-advisor_short}}.
+For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).

+You must also have the following prerequisites:

 - A standard Kubernetes cluster version v1.10.11 or higher
 - The [`yq` CLI](https://mikefarah.gitbook.io/yq/){: external}